 If the unit is public housing or the tenant receives government housing assistance, the reason for receiving the notice must be for good cause.
 Mobile home owners who are renting a space have certain other requirements that a landlord must review.

-This type of notice is required if the landlord intends to occupy the unit or property as a primary residence.
+The 90-day written notice is required if the landlord wants to end the tenancy and intends to occupy the unit or property themselves as their primary residence.

 Unlawful Detainer Complaint